 - Organized candidates’ forums and other educational efforts during elections.

 - Initiated a campaign to address hate violence targeting homeless people that led the Maine legislature to include homelessness as a protected category under a law that allows a crime victim’s group identity to be considered in sentencing.
-Signed by the Governor at the Preble Street Soup Kitchen, the law received national attention; and we have seen a decrease in attacks on homeless people.
+Signed by the Governor at the Preble Street Soup Kitchen, the law received national attention and resulted in decreased attacks on people experiencing homelessness.

-In addition to the social change benefits resulting from this organizing work, Homeless Voices for Justice has had perhaps an even more profound effect on our leaders and participants, including increased self-esteem, community respect, and an understanding of the collective nature of personally experienced injustices and the power of collective action.
+In addition to the social changes resulting from this advocacy, Homeless Voices for Justice has a profound effect on its members, including increased self-esteem, community respect, and an understanding of the collective nature of personally-experienced injustices and the power of collective action.
 The empowerment and sense of dignity produced by “finding our voice” and participating with peers in making change cannot be overstated.